norcams/docs-enduser/docs/hpc.rst

 .. _High-performance computing (HPC): https://en.wikipedia.org/wiki/Supercomputer
 .. _Non-uniform memory access (NUMA): https://en.wikipedia.org/wiki/Non-uniform_memory_access
 .. _AMD EPYC 7551 32-Core Processor: https://www.amd.com/en/products/cpu/amd-epyc-7551
-.. _apply for an HPC project: http://request.uh-iaas.no/
+.. _apply for an HPC project: http://request.nrec.no/
 .. _support page: support.html

-This document describes the `High-performance computing (HPC)`_ service offering in UH-IaaS.
+This document describes the `High-performance computing (HPC)`_ service offering in NREC.

 ..
 IMPORTANT::
-   The HPC service in UH-IaaS is in a beta stage.
-The stability in this service may be lacking compared to the standard UH-IaaS services.
+   The HPC service in NREC is in a beta stage.
+The stability in this service may be lacking compared to the standard NREC services.
 Things such as flavors and policies may change.

 What's different
 ----------------

-The HPC service offering in UH-IaaS differs from the normal services in a number of key ways.
+The HPC service offering in NREC differs from the normal services in a number of key ways.
 This is partly due to the fact that HPC workloads differ from normal workloads: